The following is a chapter from Money, Sex, Power & Faith.

 In Leviticus 25, only 5 chapters after the list of sexual death sentences, it is written that every 50 years, everyone should return to their own property, all debts should be forgiven, and all slaves should be freed.
 Basically, this overlooked biblical tradition was supposed to serve as a sort of reset to the game of human civilization so that we wouldn’t get too caught up in our own nonsense.

-Unfortunately, in the last thousand years since the Bible has been bound, and the centuries of oral tradition that came before, in ignoring this divinely mandated forgiveness, we have missed out on at least 20 Jubilees.
+Unfortunately, in the last thousand years since the Bible has been bound, and the centuries of oral tradition that came before, in ignoring this divinely mandated forgiveness, we have missed out on quite a few Jubilees.

 There are those who believe that mini-Jubilees were common in the early days of our record-keeping, and that the biblical account was merely paying credence to what was actually happening in the world around the writer, although it never actually manifested the experience through the Church.
 Due to the fact that debt would often reach unmanageable proportions within 7 years and preposterous proportions within 50, the forgiveness of debt was the only possible solution for most.
 It wasn’t necessarily due to the benevolence of God, but more due to the entire concept of debt as unsustainable, and its incapacity to ever be resolved.
 When usury, or interest, was added as a component, debt would always become unwieldy, a notion that the Church held for centuries as it sensibly prohibited the practice.